-I am a wildlife researcher interested in a range of conservation and animal welfare issues.
-Through my research, I seek to obtain the evidence required to demonstrate the commonalities between these two scientific disciplines.
-This data is used to inform the development and implementation of practical solutions that simultaneously reduce the unnecessary suffering of wild animals whilst protecting wild populations.
+I am interested in a range of conservation and animal welfare issues.
+Through my research, I seek to obtain the data needed to inform practical solutions that reduce the suffering of wild animals and protect wild populations.

-Since 2004, I have led biodiversity focussed field research projects throughout Africa, Asia, Europe and Central America for a variety of national and international NGOs.
-The majority of my field studies have been dedicated to generating baseline ecological data for previously unexplored areas and have focused on a range of different taxa.
+Since 2004, I have led biodiversity surveys throughout Africa, Asia, Europe and Central America that have generated baseline ecological data for a range of different taxa in previously unexplored areas.

-During my career I have been fortunate enough to have lived, worked and travelled in over 40 countries across 6 continents and have published over 20 peer-reviewed scientific articles.
-Currently I am Head of Wildlife Research & Policy at the World Society for the Protection of Animals (WSPA), UK.
-I joined WildCRU as visiting academic in 2014.
+During my career I am fortunate to have lived, worked and travelled in over 40 countries across 6 continents and have published over 30 peer-reviewed scientific articles.
+I first joined WildCRU as visiting academic in 2014.

 D’Cruze, N., Toole, J., Mansell, K., & Schmidt-Burbach, J. (2014).
 What is the true cost of the world’s most expensive coffee?
 Oryx, 48, 170-171.